OleksiiKova/build_master_shop/README.md

 - Sorting updates dynamically adjust the page URL, allowing users to share or bookmark a specific sorted view with ease.

 #### Responsive Product Grid Layout
-- The responsive grid layout displays between 1 and 4 product columns depending on screen size, ensuring an optimized and visually appealing experience on any device, from mobile to desktop.
+- The responsive grid layout displays between 1 and 4 product columns depending on screen size, ensuring an optimised and visually appealing experience on any device, from mobile to desktop.

 #### Detailed Product Display with Ratings
 - Each product card includes essential information: a high-quality image, price, and an average rating represented as stars with half-star precision.